Kurdish Christians: History

+The westernmost Kurds in Anatolia converted to Christianity before the 7th century, which contributed to their gradual Hellenization by the 12th century.
+In contrast, the Kurds of eastern Anatolia largely resisted conversion and faced punitive measures from the Byzantines.
+At the advent of Islam in the 7th century, most of southern Kurdistan was predominantly Christian.

+Nasr, later known as Theophobos and suggested to be of Kurdish origin, converted to Christianity after entering Byzantine service under Emperor Theophilus (829–842) and became a close friend and trusted military commander.

 In the 10th century AD, the Kurdish prince Ibn ad-Dahhak, who possessed the fortress of al-Jafary, converted from Islam to Orthodox Christianity and in return the Byzantines gave him land and a fortress.
 In 927 AD, he and his family were executed during a raid by Thamal al-Dulafi, the governor of Tarsus.

 In the late 11th and the early 12th century AD, Kurdish Christians made up a minority of the army of the fortress city of Shayzar, near Hama, Syria.

 The Zakarids–Mkhargrdzeli, an Armenian–Georgian dynasty of Kurdish origin, ruled parts of northern Armenia in the 13th century AD and tried to reinvigorate intellectual activities by founding new monasteries.

 Marco Polo, in his book, stated that a minority of the Kurds who inhabited the mountainous part of Mosul were Christians, while the rest were Muslims.

 Kurdish Christian converts usually were a part of the Church of the East.
 In 1884, researchers of the Royal Geographical Society reported in Sivas about a local Kurdish tribe, likely of Armenian origin, which retained some Christian observances and sometimes identified as Christian.